jiyfeng/RSTParser/README.md

 - model.py: including all parameters for parser and feature generation process
 - learn.py: learning framework for shift-reduce parsing

-### Data structure ###

-A list of data structures which will be used in this project
-- Node: which is one node of RST tree, should include all necessary information about a span

 ### Shift-reduce parsing ###